- Now Sleeps: 16

 - The 18-hole Golf de l'Ariège is near the pretty village of La Bastide-de-Sérou (20 kms).

-- Trout streams abound in the Pyrénées, dropping down to rivers much favoured by kayakers can canoeists.
+- Trout streams abound in the Pyrénées, dropping down to rivers much favoured by kayakers and canoeists.

 - The Lac de Mondèly (20 kms) offers good, fresh-water swimming, and has a basic café on its shore.
 There are several restaurants within 10 minutes' drive.